Summer Food Service Program

 All children ages 1 through 18 are eligible to receive free meals during the summer months at participating program sites.
 Individuals ages 19 through 21 who have been identified as having mental or physical disabilities and are following Individualized Education Programs (IEPs) through their current enrollment in educational programs also are eligible for free summer meals.

-For more information or to find a location near you call 1-866-3-HUNGRY (486479), view the map below, or view a list (coming soon) of 2017 Summer Food Service Program locations.
+For more information or to find a location near you call 1-866-3-HUNGRY (486479), or click here to view a list of the Summer Food Service Program locations.

 Notice Regarding Release of Information

 For more information regarding your rights related to the release of information, please click here.

 Parents and parent organizations may contact the Ohio Parent Information and Resource Center for more information about educational services in Ohio by calling 1-888-647-4629 or visit their website at www.ohiopirc.org.

 For more information regarding our school's meal program, please click here.

 You have the right to know about the teaching qualifications of your child’s classroom teacher in a school receiving Title I funds.
 The federal No Child Left Behind (NCLB) Act requires that any local school district receiving Title I funds must notify parents that they may ask about the professional qualifications of their child’s classroom teacher.
 For more information, click here.